Glossary

 • Health Care Flexible Spending Account (FSA): You may choose to enroll in this account to pay for eligible health care expenses — including deductibles and coinsurance for medical, dental and vision care — with pre-tax dollars.
 You contribute to your FSA through automatic, pre-tax payroll deductions.
 Up to $640 of unused money may be carried over to the next year; amounts above $640 will be forfeited.
 By law, you cannot participate in a Health Care FSA and a Health Savings Account (HSA) at the same time, but you can contribute to both an HSA and a Combination FSA.
 For a full list of eligible expenses, refer to IRS Publication 502.

-In 2024, the total amount that you and Transamerica contribute to your HSA cannot exceed $4,150 for Self Only coverage or $8,300 if you cover a spouse and/or child(ren) on your medical plan.
+In 2025, the total amount that you and Transamerica contribute to your HSA cannot exceed $4,300 for Self Only coverage or $8,550 if you cover a spouse and/or child(ren) on your medical plan.
 You can change your contribution amount during the year for any reason.
-To make a change to your HSA contributions, visit the Mercer Marketplace website — learn how to access the site.
+To make a change to your HSA contributions, visit the Aptia365 website.
 (Please note that while your medical plan premiums are also deducted from your paycheck, they are separate from your HSA/FSA contributions and are paid to the insurance carrier providing your coverage — only the amounts you specifically elect to contribute to an HSA or FSA go into those accounts.)

 All of the money in your HSA rolls over from year to year and is always yours to keep.
 For example, you may use the money in your HSA to pay for eligible health expenses in retirement.
 For a full list of eligible expenses, refer to IRS Publication 502.